 You’ve been doing a lot of research regarding your Medicare coverage.
-As you may know by now, Plan F is going away in 2020.
-With this, High Deductible Plan F is also going away.
-If you are among the group of people who love their high deductible plan, or you were planning on switching to a high deductible plan, don’t worry.
+As you may know by now, eligibility for Plan F is being restricted 2020.
+With this, High Deductible Plan F’s eligibility requirements are also being restricted.
+If you’re among the group of people who love their high deductible plan, or you were planning on switching to a high deductible plan, don’t worry.
 You still have options.
-After January 1, 2020, a High Deductible Plan G option will be available to purchase.
+After January 1, 2020, a High Deductible Plan G option will be available to purchase to anyone who’s new to Medicare.

 What are the Medicare Changes in 2020?